Share this publication

 What really sets Barranquilla Carnival apart is the fact that today it is a melting pot of cultural influences that represents the diversity of Colombia’s Caribbean Coast population.

 Barranquilla was a port city that was built on the foundation of European, African and Indigenous cultures and this is all reflected in its carnival celebrations.
-Over 13 Colombian artistic expression that are carried out by around 650 cultural and ethnical groups.
+Over 13 Colombian artistic expressions that are carried out by around 650 cultural and ethnical groups.

 The Indigenous Communities and the Afro-Colombian communities saw the carnival celebrations as an event in which they could showcase their own cultures, beliefs, and traditions by displaying them in the carnival atmosphere.

 Carnival in Barranquilla has such a rich ethnic diversity, its traditions and celebrations are a fusion of European, Caribbean, African and the Indigenous tradition.
 All these cultures are represented through their dance, music, clothing and foods.

 Barranquilla Carnival’s rich diversity and historic traditions are what make it so unique and it is for this reason that in 2003, UNESCO named Barranquilla Carnival as a Masterpieces of Intangible Cultural Heritage.